 - 31 Conservative:

-- 4 Liberal Democrat:
+- 4 Liberal Democrat;

-- 2 Rochford District Residents:
+- 2 Rochford District Residents;

 - 2 Green.

 For the past four years the Council has operated a 'strong leader' model of government, with the Leader appointing seven members to the Executive and allocating portfolios to those members.
-The members of the Executive and their portfolios are included at Appendix 3.
+The members of the Executive and their portfolios are included as Appendix 2.